On the ground in Rio, Philip Evanson, co-author of Living in the Crossfire, reflects on what life is like as the games begin.

-Filed under: american studies, art, cultural studies, Education, History, Mass Media and Communications, Music, Philadelphia, photography, race and ethnicity | Tagged: american studies, art, Education, murals, philadelphia, public art | Leave a comment »
+Filed under: american studies, art, cultural studies, Latin American studies, Mass Media and Communications, race and ethnicity, sociology, sports, transnational politics, Urban Studies | Tagged: american studies, art, brazil, cultural studies, murals, Olym, public art, Rio, sociology, sports, transnational politics, University Press | Leave a comment »